What is a drawdown lifetime mortgage?

 But unlike some other plans, a drawdown lifetime mortgage gives you the freedom to release money as and when you need it.
 Here's a quick rundown of how it all works:

-- Your provider agrees to an overall sum of money you can borrow, based on your age, state of health and property value
+- Your provider agrees to an overall sum of money you can borrow, based on your age, state of health and property value.

-- Then, you can release smaller amounts as and when you need them (minimum amounts apply, but there's no new set-up fees)
+- Then, you can release smaller amounts as and when you need them.
+(Minimum amounts apply, but there's no new set-up fees.)

-Use our 60 second
+Use our 60 second equity release calculator

 Drawdown lifetime mortgage vs. lump sum lifetime mortgage